swadhinchandpatro/NextJs-MicroFrontend/README.md

 Similarly , we can expose for view Reducers .
 Pls , see counter example.

-# How to expose API to Consumer Project ??
+# How to expose API to Other Microfronted Project ??

 - Add api reducers and middlewares to federatedMiddlewareReducers which are going to be exposed
 ```sh